miho73/IPU/DB.md

 ## 1. PSQL Guide

 IPU uses postgresql as DBMS.
 Here's the structure and user spec for IPU.
-Below's sql is command to make database.
-All tabes will be automatically created when needed.

 ### 1.1.
 PostgreSQL Setup